Commandline Interface (CLI)

 Marketplace Partners (Fintechs)

 Partners building integrations that multiple financial institutions can adopt.
-The CLI provides the same development workflow, with additional support for OIDC-based authentication patterns common in partner integrations.
+The CLI provides the same development workflow as FI developers.

 Architecture